jeffjyang/Android-Calculator/README.md

 # Your comments or assumptions
 - Calculation is only performed when the user taps the "EQUALS" button
-- CalculatorActivity was partially switched to a ConstraintLayout to help preserve scaling on different screen sizes.
+- CalculatorActivity was partially switched to a ConstraintLayout to help preserve layout on different screen sizes.